Every type in c is either an object or a function type.

 Character

-The C language defines three character types: char
+The C language defines three character types: char, signed char and

 range, representation, and behavior as either signed or unsigned char.